RikVoorhaar/bgg-cohomology/README.md

 ## To do

 Several important features are currently in development.
-- Parallelize the computationally intensive parts of the algorithm
+- Optimize the computation of BGG maps
 - Add support for a wider class of Lie algebra modules.
-In particular kernels/cokernels/quotients.

 We welcome all suggestions and feature requests for academic purposes.